Our Family Everest Base Camp Part 2

-When we left you at the end of part one we had just survived our hair raising 11 hour jeep drive from Kathmandu to Salleri on our Everest-Base-Camp challenge.
+When we left you at the end of our Family Everest Base Camp Trek Part 1 we had just survived our hair raising 11-hour jeep drive from Kathmandu to Salleri.

 Salleri is a bustling village where the road from Kathmandu stops and the trail into the Himalaya starts.